kserve/kserve/docs/samples/v1beta1/sklearn/v2/README.md

 ## Deployment

-Lastly, we will use KFServing to deploy our trained model.
+Lastly, we will use KServe to deploy our trained model.
 For this, we will just need to use **version `v1beta1`** of the `InferenceService` CRD and set the the **`protocolVersion` field to `v2`**.